robotology/navigation/README.md

 <a name='rosExample2'></a>
 ### rosExample2
 This application is similar to the previous one, with the only exception that the map is not loaded from a .map yarp file.
 Instead, **map2DServer** receives it from ROS **map_server** node, through ROS topics */map* and */map_metadata*.
 The map is stored into YARP map server with the default name *ros_map*.

+<a name='templates'></a>
+## Templates
+We included in the repository two template applications, **navigationTemplate** and **localizationTemplate**.
+These template are useful in case the user needs to develop a new navigation/localization module, either wrapping an existing library or implementing a new algorithm.
+These modules are constituted just by the skeleton application.
+The *respond()* function already implements all the required VOCABs which make these modules compliant with INavigation2D and ILocalization2d interfaces.
+The user has to complete the parts marked with the comment *//### TO BE IMPLEMENTED BY USER* in order to implement the navigation/localization functionalities.

 <a name='additional'></a>
 ## AdditionalMaterial